woz-u/DS-Student-Resources/.Quiz/DS_Students/README.md

-# Python Package for DS-Student-Resources Companion Norebook
+# Python Package for DS-Student-Resources Companion Notebook
 This package was built to help students achieve a better learning experience in the Data Science Program

 <hr style="border: 0; height: 1px; background-image: linear-gradient(to right, rgba(0, 0, 0, 0), rgba(0, 0, 0, 0.75), rgba(0, 0, 0, 0));"/>

-## Curriculum
+## Data Science Program

 | |
 |:--|